Back to articles

 Muscle growth: a two-sided mechanism

-Growth controlled by its protein intake
+Growth driven by protein intake

 Maximum protein intake per meal: conclusion